+A skew diagram is {\em edgewise connected} if, for every pair of boxes $b$ and $b'$, there is a sequence of boxes $b=b_0,b_1,\ldots,b_k=b'$ such that \(b_i\) and \(b_{i+1}\) share an edge for every \(1\le i<k\).
+A {\em ribbon} (also called a strip) is an edgewise connected skew diagram {\emma containing no} $2\times 2$ block of boxes.

-Just like partitions can be drawn as Ferrers diagrams, compositions can be visualized as ribbons.
-For any $\alpha=\alpha_1\alpha_2\cdots\alpha_k\vDash n$, the corresponding ribbon contains exactly $\alpha_i$ boxes in the $i$th row from the bottom.
-For instance, the ribbon in Figure \ref{F:b2} uniquely corresponds to the composition $31231$.
+Just {\emma as} partitions {\emma are represented} as Ferrers diagrams, compositions can be visualized as ribbons.
+For {\emma a composition} $\alpha=\alpha_1\alpha_2\cdots\alpha_{\ell}\vDash n$, the corresponding ribbon {\emma has} exactly $\alpha_i$ boxes in the $i$th row from the bottom.
+For example, the ribbon in Figure \ref{F:b2} uniquely corresponds to the composition $31231$.

-Now we introduce thickened ribbons, a kind of thickened zigzag skew diagrams.
-A skew diagram is a \emph{thickened ribbon} if it is edgewise connected without $m\times 3$ or $3\times m$ blocks of boxes for all $m\ge 3$.
-In contrast to ribbons, thickened ribbons are allowed to have $2\times m$ or $m\times 2$ blocks for any $m\ge 2$.
-We will introduce the concept of $m$-regular thickened ribbon and its conjugate, which is the main focus of this paper.

-When we refer to a $2\times m$ (resp. $m\times 2$) block, the integer $m$ is meant to be {\em largest} in the sense that this block is not part of a $2\times (m+1)$ (resp. $(m+1)\times 2$) rectangular shape of boxes.
-Given any skew diagram $\D$, let $\D^t$ be the {\em transpose} of $\D$, that is obtained from $\D$ by reflecting $\D$ along the diagonal from northwest to southeast through boxes with coordinates $(i,i)$.